Nokecy/MjFSv2-Solution/MjFSv2Lib/ReadMe.md

 Internal class that manages the currently open SQLite connections and the corresponding DatabaseOperations objects.

 #### VolumeMountManager
-Entry point of the MjFS environment.
-This class finds configuration files for MjFS and connects volumes to database connections.
+Public entry point of the MjFS environment.
+This class is able to find configuration files for MjFS and connects volumes to database connections.
 Moreover, this class initializes the MjFileSystemOperations file system and mounts it.

+### SynchronizationManager
+Public class used by MjFSv2Watcher.
+SynchronizationManager listens for any file changes in the bag and updates the database accordingly.

 ## Model
 #### Item